 Mark Garnier MP

-Parliament Under Secretary for the Department of International Trade
+Parliamentary Under Secretary of State at the Department for International Trade

 Mark has served on the influential Treasury Select Committee and brings a wealth of knowledge from his experience in banking and investment management, taking a specific interest in financial regulation and the banking sector.
 Mark's experience before politics was in finance and business.
 After leaving Charterhouse in 1981, he embarked on a career in the City of London, starting as a junior clerk on the floor of the old Stock Exchange in the UK Government Debt, or Gilt market.
 More recently, Mark has worked as a business consultant, helping SMEs with strategic planning.

 Adam is founder and chairman of Clifton Asset Management Plc, the innovators behind the Pension-led funding brand, providing high quality non-bank finance to SME's across the UK.
 Currently more than 2,500 businesses have used Clifton for pension-led funding.